RunestoneInteractive/webfundamentals/_sources/Database/joining_SQL.rst

     :autograde: unittest
     :dburl: /runestone/books/published/httlads/_static/bikeshare.db

-    What is the name of the most popular ending station for rides that begin at Massachusetts Ave & Dupont Circle NW?
+    What is the name of the most popular ending station for rides that begin at Massachusetts Ave & Dupont Circle NW (Station: 31200)?
     ~~~~

     ====